-If you break the law by driving without insurance (or by not carrying proof of insurance), you are subject to one or more of the following penalties, based on how many convictions you’ve had previously:
+If you break the law by driving without insurance (or by not carrying proof of insurance), you are subject to one or more of the following penalties:

-- A requirement to provide proof of financial responsibility for up to 1 year.
+- A requirement to provide proof of financial responsibility.

 - See “SR-22” below for more information.